LionelDraghi/bbt/README.md

 ### Tests are easy to read and easy to write

 bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.
 But this limited english subset does not come at the cost of readability or expressiveness:

-- you can write real, readable English sentences, so that it's almost impossible to guess that the text is also a script;
-- and as bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).
+- First, bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).

+- Second, even within the lines taken into account, bbt is not going to read all words.
+Let's consider those two steps :
+  - *then I get no error*
+  - *then I no more get this stupid error that was reported and closed already twice in issues #2398 and #2402 (mea culpa)* bbt will consider both equivalent, because it actually only take into account the four keywords : *then* *get* *no* *error*.
+  This is why you can write real, readable English sentences, so that it's almost impossible to guess that the text is also a script;

+A direct consequence of that simple model is that the specifications / scenarios may be written by non-coders

 Although simple, you don't have to learn this subset by heart, you may ask for a template by running `bbt -ct` (or --create_template), and ask for the complete grammar with `bbt -lg` (or --list_grammar).

-Another consequence of that simple model is that the scenarios may be written by non-coders

 ### Tests are easy to run